mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps.md

 I didn't want to do something speculative.
 Even if small, I wanted to make a concrete change to my life to prioritize direct experience and rest, a form of direct action.
 I considered it to be a ritual in tribute to mindfulness more than an experiment with a single result.
-Clearly it depends on what's happening in your life and I do not intend to make any universal claim.
+I believe many people overestimate how often a smart phone is necessary, but clearly it depends on what's happening in your life and I do not intend to make any universal claim.

 I could tell that I exhibited certain compulsive negative habits with relationship to my smart phone, and from VR to AI I could see that the tech industry was full of overhyped narratives.